CURTIS CARLISLE BOUTERSE, PhD

 This very personal site fits somewhere between the minimalist “Hi Mom!” of the camera-fixed athlete and the prolixity of an Oscar winner.

-Entering the last, and best, half of my life I am finally reaching out to touch some.
+Enjoying the last, and best, half of my life I am finally reaching out to touch some.
 And I would like to thank all those who helped me get here.
 You know who you are.

 I have tried to bring together some of the varied strands that make up my life so far.
 Many people have shown interest in one or another and this is an opportunity to allow them to interact both with me and with each other.